What is a Golden Goal in Soccer?

 Whether it resurfaces in the future or not, the golden goal will forever hold a special place in the heart of soccer, reminding us of the remarkable power of that one pivotal goal that can define triumph or heartbreak in an instant.

-If you’ve enjoyed this short read, then you may also be interested to have a look through other pieces of content on our blog, such as:
+If you’ve enjoyed this short read, then you may also be interested to have a look through our post detailing the award given to the top goal scorer in a league or cup competition.

 Samuel Waihenya